appspector/Tracer/README.md

 To install custom package you need Xcode 10.

 ## Installation
-To add the package to your Instruments you have to download it from the Releases, extract, doubleclick and install.
+To add the package to your Instruments you have to download it from the [Releases](https://github.com/appspector/Tracer/releases/tag/1.0.1), extract, doubleclick and install.
 After that it will appear in the list of instruments.
-Unfortunately there is no way to install andupdate it automatically.
+Unfortunately there is no way to install and update it automatically.

 To use the package you need to issue appropriate os_signpost calls, which is more convinient using wrapper from TracingModule directory in sample project.
 Wrapper could be installed via CocoaPods: